 - You can use different colours from the ones I suggested.
 You may also want to colour code each of your family member activities to keep you even more organized.

-- I also use my personal planner for meal planning which I previously blogged about here.
+- I also use my personal planner for meal planning which I previously blogged about in Menu Planning Using Themes and How To Menu Plan Using Themes – Part 2.
 This is done in pencil because these kinds of plans can change.

 - I leave my calendar at the breakfast table the night before I can refer to it every morning so I am consistently staying on top of upcoming events.
 I also quickly refer to my digital calendar devices to make sure everything is synched.